Carleton Ravens football: End of an era (1990-1998)

 Expectations were high for the team going into the 1994 season.
 Veteran starting quarterback Sean O'Neil and Harry Van Hofwegan on defence were expected to help bring the team new success.
 After a longawaited Panda game win, the Ravens went on to win a match against the Gaels, however, they continued to struggle throughout 1995.
 Dave Bosveld, Harry Van Hofwegan (the O-QIFC outstanding lineman of the year) and Sean O'Neil (the TSN Russ Jackson Award winner) had individual successes that shed a positive light on the team.

 The 1996 season was truly the high point of the decade as the Ravens started out well with wins against Laval, Ottawa, and Bishop's.
 This gave them the best start to a season since 1986.
 While sitting in first place in the conference and eighth nationally, a rainy day in Kingston brought a bitter loss against Queen's.
 A playoff spot was secured after winning against Laval, McGill and Concordia.
 For the third time that year, the Ravens would meet the Gee-Gees; this time in the O-QIFC semi-final.
 For the first time in almost a decade, the Ravens entered the realm of post-season play.
 Losing this playoff game was painful, but the Ravens could bask in the success of their first winning season in years.
 As a part of the restructuring of the Carleton University Department of Physical Recreation and Athletics, and the University Administration, the Ravens football team played its final game on October 31, 1998.
 From the small group of war veterans in 1945 to its 78-member squad in 1998, Ravens football made a memorable contribution to the rich heritage of Carleton University and to sports in the Ottawa area.

+Last years

+From 1999 to 2013, Carleton suspending its football program, citing a lack of success and the ensuing financial burden, then revived for the 2013 season.
+In the intervening years, several proposals to revive the football program were brought forward by the Carleton community and alumni, notably in 2000 with advocacy efforts by the Old Crow Society, which represents Carleton Football's alumni, but it was deemed premature at the time.
+Subsequently, a 2008 survey indicated 86% of students were in favour of resuscitating the university's football program.
+The team planned to form an independent corporate entity with its own revenue stream—a model that has proven successful at other schools, notably Laval University.